640 South State StreetDover, Delaware 19901

 pregnant or trying to get pregnant

-For the buccal film (Bunavail): Moisten the inside of the cheek.
-Place this medicine against the inside of the moistened cheek and let it dissolve.
+For buccal use (Suboxone or Bunavail): Drink water to moisten the inside of the cheek.
+Then, place the medicine against the inside of the moistened cheek and let it dissolve.
 Follow the directions on the prescription label.
 Leave this medicine in the sealed foil pack until you are ready to use it.
 If your dose requires you to take more than 1 film, place the second film on the inside of the other cheek.
-If your dose requires you to take more than 2 films, place 2 films on the inside of one cheek and the third film on the inside of the other cheek.
-Do not apply more than two films to the inside of one cheek at a time.
+If your dose requires you to take more than 2 films, place the third film on the inside of your right or left cheek after the first 2 films have dissolved.
 After you put this medicine in your mouth, do not move it.
-Do not swallow or chew the film.
+Do not swallow, cut, or chew the film.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.